a P h y s i c s f o r O p e n S y s t e m s

 Childhood Epidemics

 The reported cases of Measles, Chicken Pox and Mumps in New York City from 1928 to 1963 are data sets dominated by chaotic variation.
-(Olsen & Schaffer Science 3/8/90) DR technique was able to identify underlying regularities of some possible interest but with such poor DAR measure that they can not be given any confidence.
+(Olsen & Schaffer Science 3/8/90) DR technique was able to identify underlying regularities of some possible interest but with such poor confidence.

-2006 comment - I keep some of my more obviously problematic methods and interpretations around to keep me and others honest and and on their toes.
+I keep some of my more obviously problematic methods and interpretations around to keep me and others honest and and on their toes.
 Nothing on the site is predigested for unthinking acceptance.
 I tried constructing this cool statistical measure, I called 'DAR', to help identify when strings of dots were likely to represent a curve.
-Great intent, but this version as described on my statistical methods page, is a mess.
+Great intent, but this version doesn't do it.
 My ~2000 step variance test that successfully disproves random walk in time series where variation is symmetric is my first really useful step in that direction, and I have some other ideas, but haven't gotten any further. ed 2/4/06

 back to contents